 Bibby Stockholm migrant barge docks in Dorset as protesters gather at quayside

-Protesters gathered as the barge docked at the quayside in Portland, where it is due to house migrants
+Protesters gathered as the barge docked at the quayside in Portland, where it is due to house migrants later this month

+Protesters gathered at the quayside of Dorset’s Portland Port where the barge was pulled in by tug boat Mercia on Tuesday morning

 The Bibby Stockholm migrant barge has arrived at Dorset port where it will house 500 asylum seekers after more than a month of delays.

-It was pulled by a tug into Dorset’s Portland Port on Tuesday morning, with plans to use it to house migrants under Rish Sunak’s bid to “stop the boats” crossing the Channel behind schedule.
+It is expected to house the first migrants later this month, with Rish Sunak’s bid to “stop the boats” crossing the Channel behind schedule.

-Protesters gathered at the quayside as the barge docked.
+Protesters gathered at the quayside on Tuesday morning as the barge was pulled by tug boat Mercia into Dorset’s Portland Port.

+Pictures show dozens of demonstrators holding placards with messages including “refugees welcome”, “no prison barge”, and “stand up to racism – refugees and migrants welcome here”.

+Campaign group ‘No to the Barge’ said it had “spotters out from the early hours and protests beginning soon after” at the port, ready to “showcase” its opposition to the Bibby Stockholm.

+"That's what we are seeking to do with the Bibby Stockholm and that's what we're seeking to do in other parts of the country - opening up sites to take the pressure off local areas and to reduce the cost."

+Bibby Stockholm’s arrival in Dorset - which has been opposed by the local MP and residents - came hours after the government’s Illegal Migration Bill passed the Lords.

-The accommodation barge arrived after an eventful night which saw the Tory frontbench see off five further changes being sought by the unelected chamber to the Illegal Migration Bill, including modern slavery protections and child protections.
+Monday night proved eventful for Parliament, with the Tory frontbench seeing off five further changes being sought by the unelected chamber to the Bill, including modern slavery protections and child protections.

-At least one other vote was ditched in the face of the Government victories.
+At least one other vote was ditched in the face of the government victories.

 The Archbishop of Canterbury Justin Welby, who has been a strident critic of the Bill, also dropped his demand for a statement on tackling the refugee problem and human trafficking to the UK, after a similar proposal was rejected by MPs.